This

 Consider Potiphera (פוֹטִי פֶרַע) Priest of On.
 (Genesis 41:45)

-Or were all the descendents of Ham cursed?
-(Abraham 1:22)
+Or were all the descendents of Ham cursed at some point?
+(Abraham 1:22,

-LDS scripture provides a potential solution to why "Canaan"
+LDS scripture may provide an answer to why "Canaan"

 is exclusively mentioned in Noah's prophetic imprecation.
 "Canaan"